foxscotch/advent-of-code/readme.md

 year I'll do the challenges in whatever language I feel like when I get started.
 I'll list any version/library requirements in the source files, I guess.

+Whoops it's almost December 2018 and I still haven't finished any of the previous years.
+Oh well.
+I'll probably do pretty much the exact same thing I did for 2017.

 My answer for each part is listed in the corresponding challenge file, but the answers are not found in the source files (they were before).
 Because, according to [someone](http://forum.blockland.us/index.php?action=profile;u=10721), the